CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    * Password: <inject key="AzureAdUserPassword"></inject>

-     >**Note**: If prompted for MFA, please refer to the steps provided on the Getting Started page.
+     >**Note:** If prompted for MFA, please refer to the steps provided on the Getting Started page.

 1. On **SEA-SVR2/LabVM**, in the Microsoft Edge window displaying the Azure portal, open the Azure Cloud Shell pane by selecting the Cloud Shell button in the Azure portal.